Westmarch XI F.C.: History

 The club was formed in 1886 as a Junior side affiliated with St Mirren; in common with a number of other such clubs, such as the Queen's Park Hampden XI or the Third Lanark Cathkin XI, rather than being named a reserve or Junior side, the entity took its name from the parent club's ground.
 The club retained the name after St Mirren was forced to move from Westmarch in 1894, and for two years the Westmarch XI and St Mirren played at different grounds.

 However, at the start of the 1896–97 season, St Mirren formed another junior side - simply called St Mirren Juniors - to fill the gap at Love Street when the senior side was playing away.
 Although the Westmarch XI continued for the season as affiliated with St Mirren, St Mirren Juniors and Westmarch XI even having fixtures with each other, from the 1897–98 season the Westmarch XI switched affiliation to the now-nearer Abercorn F.C., moving to the latter's Underwood Park.
 This was a help to Abercorn, as the Westmarch admission fees could offset Abercorn's debts, and the club even made a bid to join the Glasgow Junior League, which was declined as the League did not (yet) want to look outside the city.

-The club signed off its affiliation with St Mirren by winning the Renfrewshire Junior Cup for the first time, beating Greenock Volunteers 2–0 at Cappielow Park, thanks to an own goal and a Keith goal from a corner; and the club proposed a new league (along with St Mirren Juniors) for Renfrewshire and Dumbartonshire clubs in 1897–98.
+The club signed off its affiliation with St Mirren by winning the Renfrewshire Junior Cup for the first time, beating Greenock Volunteers 2–0 at Cappielow Park, thanks to an own goal and a Keith goal from a corner; and the club proposed a new league (along with St Mirren Juniors) for Renfrewshire and Dunbartonshire clubs in 1897–98.
 The league did not take off in that form until 1898–99, and after three middling seasons, the league collapsed in 1901–02, the XI losing a play-off match against Overton for the truncated title.